مقالات مترجمة

 When asked if the government had concerns about their collaborators in the Wazalendo, particularly given reports of human rights abuses by the armed groups, Kaiko was brusque.
 “The Wazalendo are not a trained military.
 They’ve not been trained in international human rights,” he said.
 This is why the Wazalendo are the vanguard of each battle, with the FARDC following behind to observe them, Kaiko explained.

-Lieutenant-Colonel Guillaume Njike Kaiko, the spokesperson for the military governor of North Kivu (Sophie Neiman/Al Jazeera)
+Lieutenant-Colonel Guillaume Njike Kaiko, The Spokesperson For The Military Governor Of North Kivu (Sophie Neiman/Al Jazeera)

 “These groups are being given arms and ammunition and logistical support by the Congolese government,” said Verweijen, the academic.
 “That makes the Congolese government responsible for any types of abuses which these groups are committing against the civilian population.”